ahmedsomaa/elzero-js-bootcamp/README.md

 # JavaScript Bootcamp Assignments Solution

-A repo for the solutions for
+A repo for the solutions of
 [Elzero's JavaScript Bootcamp](https://elzero.org/study/javascript-bootcamp-2021-study-plan/) challenges and assignemnts.